Bioethics is concerned with ethical questions that arise in the contexts of biological and health sciences.

 This course provides students with knowledge and skills in clinical epidemiology that will enable them to incorporate best evidence into their own clinical practice.
 It also covers all the essentials for the clinical researcher and provides a solid foundation for those interested in pursuing a research career.

-Do you want to work overseas and help to create a healthier future for people around the globe?
+Do you want to work in public health but with a global perspective to help create a healthier future for people around the world?
 The Master of Global Health (formerly the Master of International Public Health) allows you to do both.
-In global health, you will be a driving force in achieving equity in health for people worldwide.
+In global health, you will be a driving force in achieving health equity for people worldwide.

 Graduates of this course are able to obtain employment with: